ahykw/ahykw.github.io/README.md

 ## Invited presentations

 - "Tutorial on Diffusion Models" in The 29th Symposium on Sensing via Image Information (SSII) 2023 [[slides](https://speakerdeck.com/ssii/ssii2023-ss1)]
-- "Tutorial on Diffusion Models and Recent trends" in The 37th Annual Conference of Japanese Society for Artificail Intelligence (JSAI) 2023
+- "Tutorial on Diffusion Models and Recent Trends" in The 37th Annual Conference of Japanese Society for Artificial Intelligence (JSAI) 2023